mattanikiej/ObiWanKenobot/README.md

-# ObiWanKenobot
+# Obi-Wan Kenobot
-discord chat bot that mimics obi wan kenobi from the prequels
+This is a discord chatbot that mimics Jedi Master Obi-Wan Kenobi from Star Wars episodes 1-3